Skip to content

 2. 'Show me, tell me' safety questions

-Your examiner will ask you two questions, sometimes called ‘show me, tell me’ questions.
+Your examiner will ask two vehicle safety questions, called ‘show me, tell me’ questions.

 3. General driving ability